 The rabbi will guide the class through some of the most famous and perplexing literary passages of the Talmud and Midrash.
 They will tour Shimon bar Yochai’s cave, Akhnai’s stove, Abraham’s father’s idol shop, the mystical orchard (pardes) of no return, and much more.

-Teens will think critically about how how to apply Jewish values when responding to current societal challenges and how to be an advocate for Israel.
-A multi-media Israel curriculum and a variety of Jewish sources will provide questions and insights for the teens to explore together.
+Teens will think critically about how how to apply Jewish values when responding to current societal challenges.